nevali/Stardust/README.md

 ## ChangeLog

+* 2024-06-02 - iTerm2: Adjusted _Stardust Solar_ themes to more closely match Solarized; added _Stardust High Contrast_ theme.
-* 2024-06-01 - 0.0.1 - Pre-release preview _(all values subject to change)_
+* 2024-06-01 - Pre-release preview _(all values subject to change)_

 ## History

-Stardust is a carefully-chosen balanced subset of a much larger palette developed throughout 2023/24 for a particular project, initially directly in sRGB, later re-modelled in L*a*b, then J'a'b'.
+Stardust is a carefully-chosen balanced subset of a colour palette developed throughout 2023/24 that forms part of a much more comprehensive design system.
+Shades were selected initially in sRGB, subsequently re-modelled in CIELab, then later J'a'b'.

 ## Using Stardust